 - The bait station program will see bait stations set up in a controlled area of the county, designed to attract and treat deer to reduce or eliminate the population of black legged ticks.
 If you’re walking in the woods and come across a bait station, please exercise caution and do not touch the bait station.

-- We are developing and funding a public education campaign which includes radio and newspaper ads, a social media campaign and pop up booths at community events.
+- We have funded a public education campaign which includes radio and newspaper ads, a social media campaign and pop up booths at community events.

 - We have installed additional signage in parks, outdoor facilities and on trails to reinforce the importance of daily tick checks.